 Each club submitting an entry application must be identified as the "club of record" at its facility and must maintain at least one 18-hole (5,000 yards or more in length) golf course.
-Each club must have a certified Handicap Chair.
-Certification can be obtained by completing an SCGA Handicap Certification Class, offered monthly.
+Each club must have a current certified Handicap Chair.
+Certification can be obtained by completing an SCGA Handicap Certification Class (please visit scga.org for more information).
 Additionally, all clubs must be in compliance with the USGA License Agreement.
-Without a certified Handicap Chair and updated license, your club will not be eligible to participate in the 2015 Team Play season.
+Without a certified Handicap Chair and updated license, your club will not be eligible to participate in the 2016 Team Play season.

-Clubs are limited to entering one team in Thursday play and one team in Saturday play unless the club maintains two 18-hole courses (a club may enter two teams on each day if two 18-hole 5,000 yard courses are maintained).
+Clubs are limited to entering one team in Thursday play and one team in Saturday play unless the club maintains two 18-hole courses in which case a club may enter two teams on each day if two 18-hole 5,000 yard courses are maintained.
 If a club is entering two teams, a separate application must be submitted for each team.